awsdocs/amazon-vpc-user-guide/doc_source/VPC_VPN.md

 ## VPN Configuration Examples<a name="Examples"></a>

 The following diagrams illustrate single and multiple VPN connections\.
-The VPC has an attached virtual private gateway, and your network includes a customer gateway, which you must configure to enable the VPN connection\.
+The VPC has an attached virtual private gateway, and your remote network includes a customer gateway, which you must configure to enable the VPN connection\.
 You set up the routing so that any traffic from the VPC bound for your network is routed to the virtual private gateway\.

 When you create multiple VPN connections to a single VPC, you can configure a second customer gateway to create a redundant connection to the same external location\.
 You can also use it to create VPN connections to multiple geographic locations\.